MikeOpenHWGroup/CORE-V_VERIF_DOCS/README.md

 # CORE-V_VERIF_DOCS
-Experiment repo to facilitate existing core-v-docs documents to reStructuredText and a readthedocs flow.
+Experimental repo to facilitate existing core-v-docs documents to reStructuredText and a readthedocs flow.